yaqwsx/bcthesis/symdivine.md

 of an explicit control flow location and a set of program's memory valuation.

-Single multi-state can be viewed as set of purely explicit states (so called set-based reduction, we kindly refer to ToDo citatce vojta for formal definition).
+Single multi-state can be viewed as set of purely explicit states (so called set-based reduction, we kindly refer to \cite{Havel2014thesis} for formal definition).
 Thus multi-state space can bring up to exponential size (and memory) reduction compared to the explicit state-space of the same program with inputs.
 The model-checking algorithms present in \symdivine operate on multi-